SeattleCentral/ITC110/notes/notes01.md

-# Notes from January 4th 2017
+# Notes for January 3rd 2018
 "Be mindful of these tidbits of information.
 They may become quiz questions.
 Which leads to test questions.
 Which leads to suffering..."

 <cite>- Yoda</cite>